Number of middle-aged renters doubles

 Analysts say a focus on young first-time buyers means older tenants, often with children, risk being ignored.

-Concerns have been raised about the economic and social impact of these tenants in years to come.
+Concerns have been raised about the economic and social impact of these tenants in future years.

 Future 'strain'